 - Managing Your Environmental Liability

 Bryan Edwards, Ph.D.

-Bryan Edwards, Ph.D., is currently an Associate Professor and Joe Synar Chair, Department of Management in the Spears School of Business at Oklahoma State University.
+Bryan Edwards, Ph.D., is the Associate Director of Research in the Eastin Center for Career Readiness, Joe Synar Chair and Associate Professor of Management in the Spears School of Business at Oklahoma State University.
 Dr. Edwards is an expert in the areas of human resources, performance management, communication, conflict resolution, organizational training and development, research methodology, and statistical methods.
 Dr. Edwards has consulted for numerous public and private organizations on such projects as (a) job analyses and test development for selection and training assessment, (b) online employee engagement and attitudes surveys, (c) organizational change and development programs aimed at improving employee relations, attitudes, performance, and customer service, (d) conflict resolution, and (e) group dynamics to foster inclusiveness in teams.
 Dr. Edwards earned his Ph.D. in I/O Psychology from Texas A&M University and is an active member of Academy of Management, Society for Industrial/Organizational (I/O) Psychology, and the Society for Human Resource Management.
 He was previously a member of the I/O groups at Tulane University and Auburn University.
 Dr. Edwards has published numerous articles in the leading management and I/O journals and sits on the Editorial Board of Personnel Psychology, Journal of Applied Psychology, Journal of Management, and Journal of Business and Psychology.
 In addition, his research has been funded by the National Science Foundation, Material Handling Industry of America, Department of Defense, and other public and private agencies.

 - Accessing and Engaging Employees

 - Succession Planning: Developing the Next Generation of Leaders